 - Equity REITs: They own and operate property businesses.
 That means they maintain, make the upkeep, and manage the property businesses.
 The equity REITs are the landlords letting out the properties for rental income.

-- Mortgage REITs: Instead of buying and running property businesses, REITs buy the mortgage from banks or other financial lending firms and collect income from the mortgage payments.
+- Mortgage REITs: Instead of buying and running property businesses, REITs buy the mortgage from banks or alternative financial lending firms and collect income from the mortgage payments.
 The complexity of dealing with mortgagees rather than property management makes income collection more challenging than direct running business.
 Therefore, mortgage REITs pay higher dividends than equity REITs.

 - Hybrid REITs: It is a combination of equity and mortgage REITs.
 The advantage is an increase in income and security owing to diversification.